 This post is sponsored by Subaru.

-What I really liked about the car for beach and highway driving:
+What I really liked about the car for camping:

 Go Gingham related links: